Focusing

 3. With a lens cleaning cloth covering your hand 'A', carefully tilt the refractor to allow the front lens (The one that's probably in the wrong way round), to tilt forwards and encourage it to fall into your hand 'B' (Without letting the spacer ring or second element fall out) Pic: A B C.

 4. Most important: Before you do anything else, mark the edge of the lens with a dot of pencil 'C'.
 Mark it toward the back edge, as you removed it from the scope.
 With the lens in your hand this should be towards the top of the edge (Same as the pic, if we suspect it's been in backwards.
-Put the mark on the front edge if just cleaning!)
+NOTE: Put the mark on the front edge if you are just cleaning your lens!)

 If you are just cleaning, mark the bottom/front edge because the lens was correct!